 Various companies have encountered significant problems in protecting and defending intellectual property rights in foreign jurisdictions.
 The legal systems of many countries do not favor the enforcement of patents and other intellectual property protection, particularly those relating to pharmaceuticals, which could make it difficult for us to stop the infringement of our patents or marketing of competing products in violation of our proprietary rights.
-In Europe, as of June 1, 2023, the Unified Patent Court (UPC) has exclusive jurisdiction over Unitary Patents and offers a uniform and specialized framework for patent litigation at the European level.
-Furthermore, European applications will have the option, upon grant of a patent, of becoming a Unitary Patent and therefore subject to the jurisdiction of the UPC.
-As the UPC is a new court system, there is little precedent for the court, increasing the uncertainty.
+In Europe, beginning June 1, 2023, European applications and patents may be subjected to the jurisdiction of the Unified Patent Court (UPC).
+Also, European applications will have the option, upon grant of a patent, of becoming a Unitary Patent which will be subject to the jurisdiction of the UPC.
+This will be a significant change in European patent practice.
+As the UPC is a new court system, there is no precedent for the court, increasing the uncertainty.
 As a single court system can invalidate a European patent, we, where applicable, may opt out of the UPC and as such, each European patent would need to be challenged in each individual country.